Bhupesh-01/DSAL/README.md

 # DSAL
-This is for practal repo
+This is for practical repo